PencilCode/pencilcode/README.md

 To experiment with PencilCode, you will want to run a local copy of the site's frontend.

-To start the https version of the dev server (by default it runs on localhost:8008):
+To build and start the dev server (by default it runs on localhost:8008):

 <pre>
+grunt
 grunt devserver
 </pre>

-(Without the s it runs http instead of https.)
+(Use grunt sdevserver to run https instead of http.)

 To use the devserver, modify DNS resolution so *.pencilcode.net.dev points to localhost.
 For example, with chrome on OSX, add a couple aliases to